Gaius Suetonius Paulinus: Governor of Britain

-In 58, before being consul, he was appointed governor of Britain, replacing Quintus Veranius, who had died in office.
+In 58 AD, before being consul, he was appointed governor of Britain, replacing Quintus Veranius, who had died in office.
 He continued Veranius's policy of aggressively subduing the tribes of modern Wales, and was successful for his first two years in the post.
 His reputation as a general came to rival that of Gnaeus Domitius Corbulo.
 Two future governors served under him: Quintus Petillius Cerialis as legate of Legio IX Hispana, and Gnaeus Julius Agricola as a military tribune attached to II Augusta, but seconded to Suetonius's staff.

-In 60 or 61 Suetonius made an assault on the island of Mona (Anglesey), a refuge for British fugitives and a stronghold of the druids.
+Around 60 or 61 AD Suetonius made an assault on the island of Mona (Anglesey), a refuge for British fugitives and a stronghold of the druids.
 The tribes of the south-east took advantage of his absence and staged a revolt, led by queen Boudica of the Iceni.
 The colonia of Camulodunum (Colchester) was destroyed, its inhabitants tortured, raped, and slaughtered, and Petillius Cerialis's legion routed.
 Suetonius brought Mona to terms and marched along the Roman road of Watling Street to Londinium (London), the rebels' next target, but judged he did not have the numbers to defend the city and ordered it evacuated.
 The Britons duly destroyed it, the citizens of Londinium suffering the same fate as those of Camulodunum, and then did the same to Verulamium (St Albans).

 Suetonius regrouped with the XIV Gemina, some detachments of the XX Valeria Victrix, and all available auxiliaries.
 The II Augusta, based at Exeter, was available, but its prefect, Poenius Postumus, declined to heed the call.
 Nonetheless, Suetonius was able to assemble a force of about ten thousand men.
 Heavily outnumbered (the Britons numbered 230,000 according to Cassius Dio), the Romans stood their ground.
 The resulting battle took place at an unidentified location in a defile with a wood behind him, probably in the West Midlands somewhere along Watling Street – at Cuttle Mill, 2 miles southeast of Towcester in Northamptonshire, in front of a narrow defile which answers the topographical description of Tacitus, human bones have been found over a large area; High Cross in Leicestershire and Manduessedum near the modern day town of Atherstone in Warwickshire have also been suggested - where Roman tactics and discipline triumphed over British numbers.
 The Britons' flight was impeded by the presence of their own families, whom they had stationed in a ring of wagons at the edge of the battlefield, and defeat turned into slaughter.
 Tacitus heard reports that almost eighty thousand Britons were killed, compared to only four hundred Romans.
 Boudica poisoned herself, and Postumus, having denied his men a share in the victory, fell on his sword.